matthiasmullie/scrapbook/extras/transactional-cache.md

 While inside a transaction, you don't have to worry about data consistency.
-Inside a transaction, even if it has not yet been committed, you'll always be served the one you intend to store.
+Inside a transaction, even if it has not yet been committed, you'll always be served the value you intend to store.
 In other words, when you write a new value to cache but have not yet committed it, you'll still get that value when you query for it.
 Should you rollback, or fail to commit (because data stored by another process caused your commit to fail), then you'll get the original value